dariye/personal-goals/happy-moments/2017-moments.md

 Pumped for a productive week ahead.
 Went running today after a hiatus of about 4-5 months.
 Learned today that success is on the crossroad of opportunity and preparation.
 Caught up with js30.

 # 01/23/2017
 Today was my little sister's birthday.
 She's not so little anymore and is now a maturing young lady.
 Got to catch up with my cousin Ebenezer.
 Made my second blue apron meal and it's fantastic!.

+# 01/24/2017
+Met up with Abbey and Pat from the Esusu team today.